Potential Impact fraction and Population Attributable Fraction

 - identity

-An approximation for not-so-extreme fractions.
+An approximation for fractions that does not guarantee confidence intervals in valid regions.
 This is the function

 f(x) = x